 If you are unable to get a hold of a universal solvent-based interior paint, your choice of paint should be based on the material of the surface you will paint.
 Manufacturers often have separate painting systems for timber and plastic.

-Avoid water and oil based paints
+Avoid water and oil-based paints

 Water and oil-based paints are no good for plastic, acrylic, and vinyl cabinet facings.
 These paints will not bond with the surface in a durable way.
 You need solvent-based paint that will bond with the substrate mechanically.

 You can use water and oil-based paints on timber cabinet facings; however, the finish will only be durable if you SAND the finish first.
 This will remove the protective topcoat, which is impossible to paint over with water or oil-based paint in a durable way.